MMP for Enriques pairs and singular Enriques varieties: Preliminaries

 Assume now that $K_X \equiv 0$.
 It follows from \cite[Theorem 4.5.2(4)(iii)]{Fuj17book} that $K_{X^+} \equiv 0$.
 Hence, if $X$ has canonical (resp.\ klt) singularities, then \cite[Lemma 3.38]{KM98} implies that $X^{+}$ also has canonical (resp.\ klt) singularities, and thus both $X$ and $X^+$ have rational singularities by \cite[Theorem 5.22]{KM98}.

-We demonstrate that the same statements also hold in the equivariant setting, but we also provide more information about the equivariant MMP, which are necessary for our purposes in this paper.
+We demonstrate next that the same statements as above also hold in the equivariant setting, but we also provide more information about the equivariant MMP, which are necessary for our purposes in this paper.

 Let $(X,B)$ be a log canonical $G$-pair.
 Assume that $K_X+B$ is not nef and let $\eta \colon X \to Z$ be the contraction of a $(K_X+B)$-negative extremal ray $R$ of $\NEb(X)^G$, which exists by \cite[Theorem 3.3.1]{Pro21}.
 We distinguish two cases: